Homeowner Help: Doors

 Doors made from wood that are from the tropic zone, have a natural insulation against the weather.
 Regardless, a wood door requires a bit more upkeep as it's prone to warping and bugs, requiring owners to apply a level of stain every couple of years.

-Metal doors are some of the hardiest material, but can they have an issue with insulation as it’s naturally reactive with the outside air.
-Fiberglass doors are also hardy and can have great insulating features.
+Metal doors are some of the hardiest material, but they can have an issue with insulation as it's naturally reactive with the outside air.

 In terms of style, you can find exterior doors usually come in one of five – carved, windowed, panel, storm, and sliding.
 As imagined, a carved door typically only comes in wood and is the most ornate of the styles.